mvysny/mvysny.github.io/_posts/2022-10-7-grid-and-broken-equals.md

 This fixes the Grid example and the selection, but opens up a very interesting corner-case problem: say that you want to clone a person in the grid.
 A "clone" button will take the currently selected item, add it to the list and set it to the grid.
-Say that the list now reads
+Say that the list of items in the Grid now reads
 ```
 new Person("Jim"), new Person("Martin"), new Person("Albert"), new Person("Jim")
 ```